Foxy/eleventy-fundraising-minisite/README.md

 # Using HMAC Validation

-Foxy.io supports using HMAC authentication codes to criptographically protect your e-commerce website, stopping users from tampering with products features and prices.
+Foxy.io supports using HMAC signatures to cryptographically protect your add-to-cart links and forms.
+Though this is less a concern for non-profit organizations accepting donations, it is nonetheless worth implementing if you're able.

-** Caution :** Please notice that HMAC authentication is a security issue and should be approached with caution.
-This minisite comes with an easy to setup HMAC Validation that is documented here.
+This minisite includes functionality to make it straightforward to setup the link & form signatue functionality, which is documented below.
 If you need more information or intend to customize the implementation, please, refer to the documentation at https://wiki.foxycart.com/v/2.0/hmac_validation

 ## Easy setup

 This minisite comes with an easy to use setup of HMAC validation.

 In order to use this feature you need to:
-- provide your Store Secret as an environment variable
+- provide your Store Secret (or the specific "HMAC signature generation" key within your store secret) as an environment variable
-- provide a code for each product
+- provide a `code` parameter for each product
-- configure your store to use HMAC validation
+- configure your store to use HMAC validation (a checkbox in the Advanced Settings of your store)

 ### Provide your HMAC Secret